 Erza has a BA in Criminology and is beginning her Masters in Public Administration with the University of Victoria this fall.
 As a family law paralegal and social services supervised access worker, she offers a unique depth of understanding in the complexity of the lives of children and adults.
 Erza first became involved in a fundraising capacity and then later progressed to roles such as mentor and co-facilitator for Victim Offender Conferences and Community Accountability Panels.
 Erza is passionate about helping those in needs and finds the Restorative Justice program to be just as rewarding to volunteers as it is to clients.

-Penny joined Restorative Justice in January 2019.
+Bridgette joined Restorative Justice in January 2019.
 She recently graduated with a diploma in Social Services and is planning to get her degree.
-She has much experiece working with at-risk individuals and homeless.
+She has much experience working with at-risk individuals and homeless.
 As a grandmother of seven, she wants to make a difference in the world and greatly enjoys the volunteering she does with Chilliwack Restorative Justice.

 Dick has been a volunteer with Chilliwack Restorative Justice since its inception, last century.
 He gets great a satisfaction from making a positive difference in the lives of both victims and offenders.
 Dick enjoys being outside and taking advantage of the spectacular BC surroundings.
 He likes to plant trees, but also enjoys chopping them down and making all manner of wooden stuff.